em-a-zed/Behave_Yourself/_contents/Custom_Code_R_Scripts.md

 \"Arena\").
 The function is based upon the piece function as defined in (Simon and Dickinson 2010).
 The function will generate the profile of an arena (actually half of an arena) having a floor-to-ceiling height of 3.5mm and a radius of 30mm.
-The generated profile is made up of segments defined by the \"pieces\" of the function.
-The junctions are not apparent in the graph, but Inkscape will detect these as discontinuities between the segments.
-This is why they need to be joined in Inkscape, before submitting the profile to OpenSCAD in order to produce the 3D solid of revolution.
-If you do not do this, the solid produced in OpenSCAD will have very small holes in it at the points of junction between the profile segments.
+This script can be used to generate the profile to be used to produce a 3D print of a fly arena, as described in the *What you will (or might) need: Hardware* section.

       Arena <- function(h=3.5,  radius=30){
       h <- 3.5 ##millimeters (height of arena from floor to ceiling)